Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/migrations.md

 2. Run `kong migrations up`.
 3. After that finishes running, both the old (1.5) and new (2.1) clusters can now run simultaneously on the same datastore.
 Start provisioning 2.1 nodes, but do _not_ use their Admin API yet.

-If you need to perform Admin API requests, these should be made to the old cluster's nodes.
-The reason is to prevent the new cluster from generating data that is not understood by the old cluster.
+   **Important:** If you need to make Admin API requests, these should be made to the old cluster's nodes.
+This prevents the new cluster from generating data that is not understood by the old cluster.

 4. Gradually divert traffic away from your old nodes, and redirect traffic to your 2.1 cluster.
 Monitor your traffic to make sure everything is going smoothly.
 5. When your traffic is fully migrated to the 2.1 cluster, decommission your old 1.5 nodes.
 6. From your 2.1 cluster, run `kong migrations finish`.
-From this point forward, it is not possible anymore to start nodes in the old cluster that still points to the same datastore.
+From this point onward, it is no longer possible to start nodes in the old 1.5 cluster that still points to the same datastore.
 Run this command _only_ when you are confident that your migration was successful.
 From now on, you can safely make Admin API requests to your 2.1 nodes.

-### Installing 2.1 on a Fresh Datastore
+### Installing 2.1 on a fresh datastore

 For installing on a fresh datastore, {{site.ee_product_name}} 2.1 has the `kong migrations bootstrap` command.
 You can run the following commands to